 - Seven out of ten marketers are investing in content marketing actively.

-- On average, brands are spending 41 percent of their overall marketing budget on content.
+- 21 percent of organizations spend at least half of their marketing budget on content.

 - 57 percent of companies have a content marketing strategy in place.

 - Nine out of ten consumers expect brands to provide content.

 - Approximately 80 percent of consumers say user-generated content highly impacts their purchasing decisions.

 - 67 percent of content marketers engage in paid methods for content distribution.